hwacookie/unreal-log-extension/docs/UserGuide.md

 # Unreal Log Viewer — User Guide

-This guide explains how to use the Unreal Log Viewer extension in Visual Studio Code to monitor and filter Unreal Engine logs in real time.
+This guide explains how to use the Unreal Log Viewer extension (Unreal Log-Viewer 3, version 1.0.0) in Visual Studio Code to monitor and filter Unreal Engine logs in real time.

 ## Opening the Log Viewer